The YONEX Philosophy is established by the 'One Motor'

 YONEX signs three-time ATP tournament winner, Stanislas Wawrinka to endorse racquets, shoes, apparel and bags.

 YONEX enters the football kit market in Japan, and supplies Japanese football club, Kashiwa Reysol, as the official kit supplier.

 Playing with ARCSABER FB badminton racquet and SHB-01LX shoes, Thailand’s badminton starlet, Ratchanok Intanon becomes the youngest ever singles world champion in the BWF World Championships at the tender age of 18.
 She is also the first Thai player to take a World Championships title.

 YONEX launches the NANORAY Z-SPEED badminton racquet setting a new Smash Speed World Record of 493km/h.
 It breaks the previous record that YONEX established with the ARCSABER Z-SLASH, 421km/h in 2010.

 YONEX enters two new businesses, sport bikes and wind turbine blades in Japan, further utilizing our unique and experienced understanding of carbon technology.

 Switching to the VCORE Tour G tennis racquet from the beginning of the year, Stanislas Wawrinka captures his first Grand Slam title at the Australian Open defeating three world top 10 players in the process.

 Today, YONEX is a successful global company with its corporate headquarters located in Tokyo, Japan.
-Subsidiary companies operate around the world, including the United States, the United Kingdom, Germany, Canada, and Taiwan.
+Subsidiary companies operate around the world, including the United States, the United Kingdom, Germany, Canada, Taiwan and China(Golf).
 YONEX continues to be driven to produce the most technologically advanced sports equipment to enable players, both amateur and professional, to play their sport at a higher level.